 The Postgraduate Certificate in Information Technology (PGCertInfoTech) is a coursework-based programme for students new to information technology (IT) systems.

-Students are taught fundamental skills in software development, which complements the student’s existing knowledge and skills from the non-IT degree, equipping graduates with skills needed to find employment in their first professional ICT role.
+Students are taught fundamental skills in software development, which complements existing knowledge and skills from the non-IT degree, equipping graduates with skills needed to find employment in their first professional ICT role.

 Students become “industry-ready” by gaining skills in a specialist area, an increased understanding of workplace norms, and the experience of the development and commercialisation of technology products and services.